 Amalgam Free Dentistry

-At Desert Dental Group, we are committed to providing you with the latest proven technology that is safe for your health and ours.
+Desert Dental Group is committed to providing you with the latest technology that is safe for your health and ours.
 Therefore, we promote a mercury and amalgam free environment for our patients and staff.

 Here at our practice, we emphasize prevention.
 Regular checkups and excellent daily oral hygiene are the best defense against serious problems with your teeth and gums.
 Education is a vital part of preventive care.
 During your regular visits, we will discuss general best practices and answer any questions you might have, all with the goal of helping you maintain excellent oral health.

 Dental Exams and Cleanings

 One of the best things patients can do for their smiles is to visit our dentist office regularly.
 Your dentist will make sure to perform the necessary examinations and cleanings to guarantee your smile is getting the proper care it needs.
 An evaluation on each tooth will be performed for any integrity issues, the gum line will be looked over for any signs of gum disease, and the rest of mouth will be checked for any other oral health issues.
 This ensures that all dental problems that can be prevented will be prevented.
 Dental exams can also include patient education, discussion of dietary habits, and the planning of potential dental procedures.

 Digital X-rays are an advanced diagnostic tool used to provide you with the best possible care.
 Digital radiography has changed the way dental X-rays are taken.
 The process is faster, more comfortable and convenient than ever before.
 Digital X-rays use a digital sensor to take images of your teeth.
 This is unlike traditional X-rays that use film.
 They use significantly less radiation than conventional film X-rays and do not require chemicals for developing the images.
 Our dentist can then instantly view the high-quality images on monitors right in the treatment room to provide you with efficient, accurate diagnoses and care.
 We also offer 3D CT Scans.